Trial of An Offence Before a Court Session

 Arguments

-According to Section 234, the prosecutor will summaries his case and he/she is entitled to reply when the witnesses’ examination is complete for defence.
+According to Section 234, the prosecutor will summarise his case and he/she is entitled to reply when the witnesses’ examination is complete for the defence.
 In the course of this process, an accused raises any question of law.
-In relation to such a point of law, the prosecution might be with the permission of the judge to make his submission with regard to such point of law
+About such a point of law, the prosecution might be with the permission of the judge to make his submission with regard to such point of law

 Appeal or condemnation judgement